Surprisingly strong jobs report: America adds 467,000 positions in January - KRDO

 The economy added 467,000 jobs last month, the Bureau of Labor Statistics said Friday, significantly better than most economists had expected.

 Restaurants and bars added more than 100,000 jobs.
-Logistics and business services jobs also increased.
+Positions in retail, logistics and business services jobs also increased.

-However, the unemployment rate inched up to 4%, the first increase in the jobless rate since June 2021.
+This was a shock, as the consensus forecast had been for only 150,000 jobs.
+Plenty of experts even expected job losses.

+So once again, economists got it totally wrong.
+It’s a reminder that there are a lot of moving parts in the pandemic economy, making it hard for economic models to keep up with a situation that’s so in flux.

-Even so, the Omicron variant left its mark on American workers last month.
+Still, the Omicron variant did leave its mark on American workers last month.
 The number of people working remotely because of the virus increased to 15.4%, for example.
-Similarly, the number of people jobless for less than five week increased.
+A total of 6 million people said they worked fewer hours or not at all because of their employer closing or losing business because of the pandemic.
+The number of people jobless for less than five weeks also increased.

+The average number of hours worked also declined, “showing that the impact of the pandemic is still here as more workers had to cut hours due to illness, quarantine, or family obligations,” said Glassdoor Senior Economist Daniel Zhao.

+The unemployment rate inched up to 4%, the first increase in the jobless rate since June 2021.
+The labor force participation rate increased slightly, to 62.2% from 61.9% in December, as more people entered the workforce.
+The rate is still below its pre-pandemic level.

 Recovery on track

-For President Joe Biden, it makes for a nice report card: The economy added 6.6 million jobs during his first 12 months in office, making it the best first year for a president ever.
+For President Joe Biden, it makes for a nice report card: The economy added 6.6 million jobs during his first 12 months in office, making it by far the best-ever first year for a president.

 Meanwhile, data revisions from the BLS showed that the winter jobs gains were much stronger than previously expected: Between November and December, the number of positions added was more than 700,000 jobs higher than initially reported.
 Similarly, jobs gains were stronger in January and February 2021 as well.